syrjs/core/docsmd/api.md

 ## Rendering

 SyrSDK uses the concept of a `raster`.
 It tries to detect the environment it's in, based on the availability of the `SyrNative` bridge.
-Rendering to the `RootView` suface is as easy as creating the component, and handing it to the raster.
+Rendering to the `RootView` surface is as easy as creating the component, and handing it to the raster.

 We recommend, that you use a top level component for an entry.
 And use this as top level logic for your application.
 Once handed to the Raster, it will become an instance, and it's logic and program will run starting with it's `constructor`, and then the `lifeCycle` events.